Defensive Coordinator / Defensive Line

 In 2011, Alaribe helped develop a Tigers defense that only allowed 150.6 rushing yards per game and was ranked second in conference.
 The Tigers were also ranked 22nd in the nation and first in the OVC in total sacks.

-As recruiting coordinator, Alaribe has helped produce the No. 1 2013 and 2012 recruiting classes and the No. 3 2011 class among FCS HBCU’s according to Boxtorow’s annual rankings.
+As recruiting coordinator, Alaribe helped produce the top-ranked 2012 and 2013 recruiting classes and the third-ranked 2011 class among FCS HBCU’s according to BOXTOROW’s annual rankings.

-Alaribe arrived at TSU after a three-year term as the defensive line and outside linebackers coach with Ouachita Baptist University.
+Alaribe arrived at Tennessee State after a three-year term as the defensive line and outside linebackers coach with Ouachita Baptist University.

-While at OBU, Alaribe tutored two all-conference players and was part of a team that had its first winning season in 25 years.
+While at Ouachita Baptist, Alaribe tutored two all-conference players and was part of a team that had its first winning season in 25 years.

-Before OBU, Alaribe spent two seasons as defensive line coach at Dudley High School in Greensboro, N.C. help winning the Eastern North Carolina Division Championship leading to the North Carolina 3AA State Championship.
+Before Ouachita Baptist, Alaribe spent two seasons as defensive line coach at Dudley High School in Greensboro, N.C. help winning the Eastern North Carolina Division Championship leading to the North Carolina 3AA State Championship.

 Alaribe earned his bachelor’s degree in Broadcast Journalism and Mass Communication from NCA&T in 2004 before receiving his master’s degree in Sports Administration from Henderson State in 2008.

-He and his wife, Uzo, have one daughter, Ogechi and reside in Montgomery, Ala.
+He and his wife, Uzo, have two daughter, Ogechi and Oluchi, and the family resides in Montgomery.

 Mark Orlando begins his third season on the Hornet coaching staff after spending four seasons at SWAC member Prairie View A&M.